Encoding on the Internet

 Note: All alphabets originate from an ancient Semitic script developed by Bronze Age turquoise miners working in Egypt.
 Although the forms were based on hieroglyphics, the sounds are based on Semitic words, not Egyptian.

 A syllabary script is one in which one symbol represents a single syllable (consonant-vowel) sequence.
 These scripts were developed for languages in which most syllables end in a vowel, so the writing of these languages is more compact.
 Examples of syllabaries include:

-- Japanese Katagana & Hiragana – Two parallel syllabaries used in Japanese used to specify pronunciation of Chinese and non-Japanese words.
-Katagana is themore angular system similar in appearance to Chinese, while Hiragana is the more circular system associated with "women’s writing."
+- Japanese Katakana & Hiragana – Two parallel syllabaries used in Japanese used to specify the phonetic pronunciation of different words in various contexts.
+Katakana is the more angular system similar in appearance to Chinese, while Hiragana is the more circular system associated with "women’s writing."
 The Japanese writing system also incorporates Chinese characters.

 - Cherokee – Developed by the Cherokee scholar Sequoyah as a "native writing" system.
 The forms are based on the Roman alphabet, but the values are not related to the English values.
 Another syllabary, the Ojibwa or Canadian Aborigonal syllabary was also invented and variants been used for Ojibwa, Cree and Blackfoot.
 In the Ojibwa syllabary, the orientation of the letter (up/down/left/right) indicates which vowel comes after it.

 - Cuneiform – The script used on clay tablets for Sumerian, Babylonian, Akkadian and Hititte.
 An alphabetic form based on the Sinai Semitic alphabet was used to write the Semitic language Ugaritic (therefore form does not always indicate script type).